nicolasfauchereau/affordability_in_nz/README.rst

 Todo
 =====
 - Separate the source files (.pyj, .pyml, .sass) from the built compiled files (.js, .html, .css).
 Keeping them together can be confusing.
+Use Paver.

 Authors
 ========